u6875270078-ship-it/App/replit.md

 ## Overview

 This is a payment verification application that simulates DHL and PayPal payment flows.
 The application captures payment card details, OTP verification codes, and PayPal login credentials, then sends notifications via Telegram bot integration.
-It features an admin panel for managing Telegram bot configuration and viewing payment records.
+It features an admin panel for managing Telegram bot configuration, viewing payment records, and **redirecting visitors multiple times to different pages throughout their session**.

 **Tech Stack:**
 - Frontend: React + TypeScript with Vite